 \label{sec:onsetnormexp}

-As mentioned in Section \ref{sec:normalize}, a bad normalization method will usually result in unreasonable high onset deviation.
-To overcome this challenge, we proposed a automated way to select the normalization .
-In this section, we will evaluate the effectiveness of the method.
+As mentioned in Section \ref{sec:normalize}, a bad normalization usually results in unreasonable high onset deviation.
+To overcome this challenge, we proposed an automated way to select the best way of normalization .
+In this section, we will evaluate the effectiveness of this method.

-We extract the onset deviation feature from performer E's recording\footnote{The effect of this method is less obvious for performer with better piano skill, because they have better control over tempo stability.}, using the two types of fixed normalization method and also the automatic normalization method mentioned in Section \ref{sec:normalize}.
+We extract the onset deviation feature from performer E's recording\footnote{The effect of this method is less obvious for performer with better piano skill, because they have better control over tempo stability.}, using the two types of fixed normalization methods and the adopted automatic normalization.
 The onset deviations extracted by each method are shown in Fig. \ref{fig:norm1}, Fig. \ref{fig:norm3} and Fig. \ref{fig:normauto}.
 Each dotted line from left to right represents a phrase in the corpus.
 Each dot represents the onset deviation value of a note.
-The notes are spread uniformly on the horizontal axis, which only shows the order of appearance, instead of the real time scale.
-First, we can see in Fig. \ref{fig:norm3} that by aligning the note-off events of the last notes results in very large deviations in some phrases.
-This is because extending the last note in certain phrases to emphasize the ending is a common expression.
+The notes are spreaded uniformly +on the horizontal axis, which only shows the order of appearance, instead of the real time scale.
+First, we can see in Fig. \ref{fig:norm3} that by aligning the note-off events of the last notes results in very large deviations in some phrases, because extending the last note in certain phrases to emphasize the ending is a common expression way.
 This kind of extension will cause the last notes onset in the performance to be far apart from the score.
-Fig. \ref{fig:norm1} and Fig. \ref{fig:normauto} seemed to work better.
-Although they look similar, but the onset deviation values in Fig. \ref{fig:norm1} is more dramatic than those in Fig. \ref{fig:normauto}, which proofs that the automatic normalization method can generally reduce the onset deviations.
-Another benefit of the automated normalization method over aligning last notes onset method is that the last notes are not force aligned, which allows more space for free expression for the last note.
+Fig. \ref{fig:norm1} and Fig. \ref{fig:normauto} seem to work better.
+Although they look similar, but the onset deviation values in Fig. \ref{fig:norm1} is dramatically more than those in Fig. \ref{fig:normauto}, which shows that our automatic normalization method can reduce the onset deviations in general.
+Another benefit of the automated normalization method over the method aligning last notes onset is that the last notes are not forced to align, which allows more space for free expressionof the last note.
 This effect can be seen in Fig. \ref{fig:norm1}, in which the right-most end of a line, i.e. the last note, always goes back to zero, while in Fig. \ref{fig:normauto}, the end of a line can end in different values

 \begin{figure}[tp]